enroute/dotemacs/README.md

 ```

 ## Misc
+The following key bindings may not work in all buffers, (e.g. *Help*).
 ```
 C-c C-h      list key bindings starting with C-c
 C-x C-h      list key bindings starting with C-x
 C-x 8 C-h    list key bindings starting with C-x 8
+C-x 4 C-h    list key bindings starting with C-x 4
+C-x r C-h    list key bindings starting with C-x r
 ```

 ## Align
-`table-capture' and `table-release' can be used to line up text.
+When `align' has no effect, `table-capture' and `table-release' can be used to line up text.